Rebecca 'Jane' (Nicklow) McNeill

 Rebecca "Jane" (Nicklow) McNeill was born on May 1, 1847 in Somerset County, where she spent her lifetime, the daughter of Jesse B. and Julia Ann (Ream) Nicklow.
-Her maiden names at times has also been spelled "Nicola."
+Her maiden names at times has also been written as "Nicola" and "Nichelo."

-The couple produced six children -- James B. McNeill, Richard McNeill, Bruce McNeill, Margaret Ann McNeill, Dora Charlotte Harris and Robert Lloyd McNeill Jr. Two of the sons died young -- Richard at age one day on June 2, 1867 and Bruce at age three on Sept.
+The couple produced six known children -- James B. McNeill, Bruce McNeill, Richard McNeill, Margaret Ann McNeill, Dora Charlotte Harris and Robert Lloyd McNeill Jr. Two of the sons died young -- Richard at age one day on June 2, 1867 and Bruce at age three on Sept.
 1, 1872.

 Further heartbreak wrapped the family in blackness when Robert Sr. died on New Year's Day 1895 at the age of 62.
+The Herald reported that he had passed "suddenly at his home in Addison township..."
 Burial was in the Jersey Baptist Church Cemetery.

 ~ Son James B. McNeill ~

 Son James B. McNeill (1864-1896) was born three days after Christmas 1864.

 Very little of his life is known, other than it was cut short just five days before his 32nd birthday.

 He passed away, reputedly of an accident, on Dec.
 23, 1896 in Somerset County.